larryknaebelobsidian/kingdom/Proposition 109. An examination of the passages of Scripture supposed to teach the Church-Kingdom theory will confirm our doctrine of the Kingdom..md

 #### John 3:3-5
 Jesus answered and said to him, “Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God.”
 4 Nicodemus said to Him, “How can a man be born when he is old?
 Can he enter a second time into his mother’s womb and be born?”
 5 Jesus answered, “Truly, truly, I say to you, unless one is born of water and the Spirit he cannot enter into the kingdom of God.
 ### Obs.
 3

+>It is supposed that the most direct Scripture in support of the Church-Kingdom theory is found in Col. 1:13, “Who hath delivered us from the power of darkness and hath translated us into the Kingdom of His dear Son.”
+This undoubtedly is the strongest proof text that can be presented in favor of the prevailing view.
+>p.
+35 Vol. 2 Prop 109 Obs.
+3

+>easily reconcilable with the principle that future blessings are spoken of as present, as exemplified in Heb.
+12:22, 23, etc. (comp.
+Prop.
+65, Obs.
+9).
+>p.
+35 Vol. 2 Prop 109 Obs.
+3

 #### Col. 1:13
 Who rescued us from the authority of darkness, and transferred us to the kingdom of the Son of His love,
 #### Rev. 1:9